SC5/cerebellum/README.md

 ### Server (server.js)

 Server is responsible for rendering the first page for the user.
-Under the hood server creates express.js app.
+Under the hood server creates express.js app and server constructor returns reference to that express app instance.

 Server is initialized by calling **cerebellum.server(options)**